htem/GridTapeStage/README.md

 Where to start
 -----

+Mechanical CAD files were designed in Solidworks and will require a modern (2016+) version of Solidworks to view.

 It's recommended to read through the files in the order they are listed above.

 Construction of a stage will require fabricating or purchasing parts found in